avanish2411/avanish2411/README.md

 - 👋 Hi, I’m @avanish2411
 - 👀 I’m interested in development area.
-- 🌱 I’m currently learning how to use Android studio
+- 🌱 I’m currently learning how to use Android studio ,and started flutter development.
 - 💞️ I’m in leaning phase.
 - 📫 Reach me through my email.